aaronbriggs00/mediafly_project/README.md

 (I'm running MacOS 12.7, and this install did not take long.
 Maybe a few minutes.
 But when I tried to install it on a different machine running 11.x, that was a terrible idea - hours installing its dependencies and then a failure anyway.)

 There's an error that can occur because of added security to restrict multithreading in macOS High Sierra and later versions of macOS (10.x+).
-Optional, but recommended: either run  `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`  in your directory, or add  `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`  to your .bash_profile (this is less recommended).  [here's a link to issue](https://github.com/rails/rails/issues/38560, "issue")
+Optional, but recommended: either run  `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`  in your directory, or add  `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`  to your .bash_profile (this is less recommended).
+[Here's a link to the issue.](https://github.com/rails/rails/issues/38560, "issue")

 ## Configuration